 If there has been a loss to the funds of the authority because of fraud, theft or negligence on the part of a firefighter in connection with his/her employment, the authority may withhold all or any of the sum lost subject, in the event of dispute, to the order of a court.

-Benefits payable under the FPS are increased in line with the Retail Price Index under Pensions Increase Acts and Orders.
+Benefits payable under the FPS are increased in line with the Consumer Price Index (CPI) under Pensions Increase Acts and Orders.
 The increase is paid with immediate effect to ill-health pensions and pensions for widow(er)s, civil partners and children.
 It is paid with age retirement pensions from age 55, taking account of any increases which have accumulated from the date of retirement if earlier.

 Effect of tax rules